deislabs/bindle/docs/signing-spec.md

 A compromised host could yank all packages, which may have dire initial consequences.
 However, these consequences are probably the correct consequences when a compromise happens, as the result is a denial of service from the host to the agent.

+A `yanked` field and the `yanked_signature` could both be removed by a malicious `host`, which would allow a rollback attack.
+There is currently not a mitigation from this.
+(Compromised hosts can also remove regular signature blocks, effectively rendering a signed bindle unsigned.)

 ### Possible Alternatives to Yank Signing

 The `yanked` field could be included in the main signing metadata.